-Monocotyledons (Liliopsida) are a flowering plant class which includes more than 75 000 species.
+Monocotyledons (Liliopsida) are a flowering plant class that includes more than 75,000 species.
 Mostly, they are herbaceous.
 The class name derives from the seed structure, which has one cotyledon, with a terminal position.

-Monocotyledon seeds possess a well-developed endosperm.
+Monocotyledon seeds possess well-developed endosperm.
 It usually stores starch and proteins, which are necessary to the plant's initial growth.
-The Monocotyledon seed germination is typically hypogeal.
+The monocotyledon seed germination is typically hypogeal.

-The Monocotyledon leaves are simple, with isobilateral symmetry.
-They have straight veins, smooth edge, and long sheath, which covers the stem mostly.
+The monocotyledon leaves are simple, with isobilateral symmetry.
+They have straight veins, smooth edges, and a long sheath, which covers the stem mostly.
 The stomata are distributed fairly over both leaf surfaces.

 There is no development of the main root so the root system is adventitious.

 The stem may be hollow or solid.
-The Vascular bundles are dispersed all over the stem.
+The vascular bundles are dispersed all over the stem.
 The stems and roots have no cambium and are unable to enlarge by diameter.
 Some of the examples of monocot plants are wheat, banana, garlic, onion, lilies, and daffodils.

-Simple or complex, the leaves have dorsiventral symmetry.
-They have net or reticulate venation, and are often jagged or dissected with irregular edges.
+Simple or Complex, the leaves have dorsiventral symmetry.
+They have a net or reticulate venation, and are often jagged or dissected with irregular edges.
 The stomata are located on the leaves downside.
 The Taproot system is seen in dicotyledons.

 The stems are solid.
-Vascular bundles in the stems are smaller than in the Monocotyledons and are (concentrically) placed in rings.
+Vascular bundles in the stems are smaller than in the monocotyledons and are (concentrically) placed in rings.
 Some of the examples of dicot plants are carrots, almonds, peas, radish, bell pepper, etc.

-Monocotyledon: palm trees, paddy, maize, philodendron, Orchids etc.
+Monocotyledon: Palm trees, paddy, maize, banana, orchids, etc.

-Monocotyledon meaning: Plants with two cotyledons in the seed are called dicots and plants are called dicotylledons.
+Monocotyledon meaning: Plants with two cotyledons in the seed are called dicots and plants are called dicotyledons.

 The name of the class comes from the structure of the seeds, which have one cotyledon, with a terminal position.

-They have parallel veins, smooth edge, and long sheath, always covering the stem.
+They have parallel veins, smooth edges, and a long sheath, always covering the stem.

 The number of individual parts of the flowers is equal to or multiple to three.